-Fia Fia provides all the things you expect with a luau – sunset oceanview, a (shell) lei greeting, tropical drinks, cultural demonstrations, tasty traditional dinner followed by colorful Polynesian dance and music.
+Fia Fia Show in Ko Olina provides all the things you expect with a luau – sunset oceanview, a (shell) lei greeting, tropical drinks, cultural demonstrations, tasty traditional dinner followed by colorful Polynesian dance and music.
 Yes, Fia Fia offers all those features, but what sets it apart is the master of ceremonies, Chief Sielu Avea.
 Wow, is that guy good!
 He’s warm, engaging, witty and abundantly talented.

 How much did we enjoy Chief Avea?
 Well, we very rarely ever purchase the luau shots the event photographer snaps upon arrival, but we purchased our photo with Chief Avea.